NRoboto/candide-image-similarity/assessment.md

 ## Alternate Structure

-An alternate approach to structuring this data would be to only use `fileDescriptions.json` and storing the scores for each tag with the tag e.g.
+An alternate approach to structuring this data would be to only use `fileDescriptions.json` and store the scores for each tag along with the tag e.g.

 ```json
 {